Pilotcore Insights

 Image for What a DevSecOps Capability Actually Needs

-Main Takeaway: DevSecOps works when teams treat it as a capability map.
+DevSecOps works when teams treat it as a capability map.
 The point is not to collect more tools.
 The point is to make ownership, automation, and evidence visible enough that delivery stays fast while risk stays bounded.

 If you want the short version first, start with the What is DevSecOps? guide and the DevSecOps service page.
 This article goes one level deeper and asks what the capability actually needs to work in practice.

-1. Governance and Ownership
+1. governance and ownership

 A DevSecOps program needs a clear operating model before it needs another scanner.
 Someone has to own policy decisions, define what “done” means, and decide which controls are mandatory versus advisory.